codahale/lockstitch/design.md

 ```

 `Derive` appends an operation code to the protocol's transcript, hashes the entire transcript with
-SHA-256 and uses the hash as initial keying material for [HKDF][]'s `Extract` function.
-The resulting
+SHA-256 and uses the hash as initial keying material for [HKDF][]'s `Extract` function with an empty
-PRK is used once to generate a new 32-byte KDF key and again to generate the requested output.
+string as the salt value.
+The resulting PRK is used once to generate a new 32-byte KDF key and again
+to generate the requested output.

 [HKDF]: https://tools.ietf.org/html/rfc5869